jlgerber/rustclass/lesson_01.md

 Generics may be constrained by traits - somewhat like c++'s upcoming concepts lite.

 ### Lifetimes
 One of Rusts unique features.
-In order for Rust to provide its sweaping guarantees, it needs a way to track and reason about how long avborrow lives.
+In order for Rust to provide its sweeping guarantees, it needs a way to track and reason about how long a borrow lives.
 Rust provides lifetime variables to allow authors to help influence its understanding of lifetime. any variable starting with a tick is a lifetime variable.
-You will typically see single letter lifetime variables, like `'a`, althought that isnt necessary.
+You will typically see single letter lifetime variables, like `'a`, although that isn't necessary.

 ### Macros
 These are not the "dangerous" c variety.
 Rather, these are passed through the compiler and maintain type information.